hermeznetwork/docs/docs/developers/coordinator.md

 ## Launching a Synchronizer Node
-In synchronizer mode, the node is capable of keeping track of the rollup and consensus smart contracts, storing all the history of events and keeping the rollup state updated, handling reorgs when they happen.
+In synchronizer mode, the node is capable of keeping track of the rollup and consensus smart contracts, storing all the history of events, and keeping the rollup state updated, handling reorgs when they happen.
 This mode is intended for entities that want to gather all the rollup data by themselves and not rely on third party APIs.
 For this part of the tutorial, we are going to deploy the syncrhonizer node in testnet on Rinkeby.